-The Islamic State group claimed responsibility for the attack, which was posted on the group’s Aamaq news agency today.
+The claim was posted on the group’s Aamaq news agency on Tuesday.

-The youth came to Germany two years ago as an unaccompanied minor, and applied for asylum in March of last year.
+The attacker, who was not identified by the authorities, came to Germany two years ago as an unaccompanied minor, and applied for asylum in March of last year.
 He lived in a home for young refugees until two weeks ago when he was placed with a foster family in the Wuerzburg area.
-Investigators were talking to the family, witnesses and the attacker’s friends.
+Investigators were talking to the foster family, witnesses and the attacker’s friends.

 The attacker injured at least four people on the train near Wuerzburg-Heidingsfeld on Monday night, and also a woman outside the train as he fled.

 Witnesses said the interior of the train was covered with blood and looked “like a slaughterhouse”, the German news agency dpa reported.

 About 30 passengers were on the train at the time, and more than a dozen were treated for shock.

 On Tuesday morning, officers could be seen removing the attacker’s body from the scene.

 Mr Herrmann said at least two victims - members of a Chinese tourist family - are still in a critical condition.

 German officials have not yet identified the victims, but Hong Kong’s immigration department said on Tuesday that among those injured in the attack were four members of a family of five from the Chinese territory.
 The department said it is working to provide assistance to the family but did give not give details of their injuries.

 The South China Morning Post newspaper reported that the family members hurt included the 62-year-old father, 58-year-old mother, 27-year-old daughter and her 31-year-old boyfriend.
 A 17-year-old son was not hurt.